PMArkive/SMEncounterRNGTool/README.md

 - Crabrawler: "There was a Pokemon feeding on the Berries and it leaped out at you!"
 - Starters: "Having accepted on another, you'll surely be friends for life"
 - Fishing: When you get something on your hook (Unstable)
+- SOS: When you "Use" Adrenaline Orbs (Unstable)

 ## Marks under Blink Column
 - ★: One person on the map will blink soon, a warning for nearby frames.